 The produce section is in the middle.
-We have a scale and bags so students can weigh and count their produce is (and look I’m sneaking in math right there already).
+We have a scale and bags so students can weigh and count their produce is (notice that I’m sneaking in math right there already).
 My students helped me make the fruits and veggies with pipe cleaners and pom poms!
 The lettuce is just cut up paper.
-Oh and add tweezers so you can add in fine motor too.
+Add tweezers so you can add in fine motor too.

-The pantry section is sorted (yes more math) into boxes, jars, and bottles!
+The pantry section is sorted (more math!) into boxes, jars and bottles!

-And this is the refrigerator section and the freezer section is in the play refrigerator to the right of this shelf (not in the photo, sorry).
+This is the refrigerator section and the freezer section is in the play refrigerator to the right of this shelf (not pictured).

 The checkout stand is quite possibly everyone’s favorite part of the grocery store.
-The candy section is in the front (and sorted by color, yes more math).
+The candy section is in the front (and sorted by color–more math).
 Don’t worry the mini bags of candy are empty.
 The wood blocks are walkie talkies so the grocery store workers can talk to each other!

 Let’s start shopping!

 Hello literacy!
-Add shopping lists and store adds to get your students writing and reading during play.
+Add shopping lists and store ads to get your students writing and reading during play.

 Check out these shopping lists my little learners made!
-And I put them right in their portfolios for a writing sample.
+I put them right in their portfolios for a writing sample to show their parents.

 Once the shopper writes a shopping list, it’s time to shop!
-And just look at all the environmental print and letters they will be reading as they shop.
+Look at all the environmental print and letters they will be reading as they shop.

-The cashier rings and places all teh groceries in a bag.
+The cashier rings and places all the groceries in a bag.
 Now it’s time to pay so the shopper counts out the money and hands it to the cashier.